By Dr. Meg Meeker

 I am a pediatric endocrinologist at the University of Michigan, and work with transgender adolescents in the new Gender Management Program at Mott Children's Hospital.
 I strongly support the draft policy statement.
 Specifically, I support the statement's focus on creating a comfortable learning environment for transgender and gender non-conforming students.
 Students who are called by preferred names and pronouns, and are able to use the bathroom in accordance with their affirmed gender, are much more likely to thrive at school and have diminished anxiety and depression.
 I commend the efforts of the State Board of Education and their commitment to protecting this vulnerable population of students.

 Even before Bruce Jenner transitioned to Caitlin, buzz about transexuality began.
 This was due, in large part, I believe, to the fact that questioning gender identity taps into one of the deepest wonderings of every man and woman: who am I?
 Astute and loving parents are additionally burdened with wanting to help their children answer this question.
 It’s no wonder that many have become unsettled.
 Every parent wants his or her children to grow up to be happy, well adjusted and comfortable in their own skin.

 My state, Michigan, is going through a crisis of sorts.
 And it’s over bathrooms: who or what should use whose- and when.
 You need to get in the loop on this, because whether your state is having this showdown or not, it's coming.

 Use Chrome?
 Here's the RSS extension

 Connect With Dr. Meg Meeker

 Visit Dr. Meeker's Resource Page

 All information presented on blog(s) is for entertainment purposes only.
 Neither the author nor Family Talk is providing medical, legal or other professional advice.
 You are reading and/or using blog content at your own risk.
-Please send inquiries to: email@example.com Thank you.
+Inquiries may be sent to: firstname.lastname@example.org.